neilzim/SCDA/design_survey_HOWTO.rst

 3. Install the latest version of the SCDA python package in your home directory on NCCS Discover
 ------------------------------------------------------------------------------------------------

-Network restrictions disallow syncing the SCDA code directly to your home directory via ``git pull origin master``, etc. Instead, from your local workstation open the github page https://github.com/neilzim/SCDA in a web browser and click the ``Download ZIP`` button to download the current master branch.
+Network restrictions disallow syncing the SCDA code directly to your home directory via ``git pull origin master``, etc. Instead, from your local workstation open the github page https://github.com/neilzim/SCDA in a web browser and click the ``Download ZIP`` button to grab the current master version.

-Copy this to your Disocver home directory:
+Copy the zip file to your Disocver home directory:

 ``$ scp -p ~/Downloads/SCDA-master.zip discover.nccs.nasa.gov:~``

-Log in to Discover, and unzip it directly in the home directory:
+Then log in to Discover and unzip it directly in your home directory:

 ``$ unzip SCDA-master.zip``

-and overwrite any existing files if prompted.
+Overwrite any existing files if prompted.
 Finally, make sure your bash profile (``~/.bashrc``) sets the PYTHONPATH to include ~/SCDA-master, so that scripts can import the scda.py module:

 .. code-block:: bash